2019/2020 Competency-Based Task/Competency List for Culinary Arts II (8276/36 weeks, 280 hours)

 Serving in the Dining Room

-- List the basic principles of menu development for a food service establishment.
+- List the basic principles of menu development.

 - Apply principles of menu design to create a menu, including item descriptions.